The gap between knowing something is biased and actually catching it in your own work is enormous. This course closes it.

 Course Description:

-Identify strategies to minimize the impact of bias and fallacy on their analysis
+Apply practical strategies to reduce the impact of cognitive and logical bias on your work

 Course Outline: